 Coronavirus Arrangements: Sharpham House Retreats

-We are monitoring the changing Government guidelines closely in relation to the coronavirus pandemic, the latest Government update can be found here.
-The safety of our staff and guests is paramount and we are carefully developing our risk assessment planning to ensure that we can make your stay here as safe as possible.
+Levels of the virus are still high and the safety of our staff and guests is paramount.
+We are carefully developing our risk assessment planning to ensure that we can make your stay here as safe as possible.

 We look forward to welcoming you.